A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Audit all existing posts and pages for malicious wpfaqblock shortcode content
+• Audit existing posts and pages for malicious wpfaqblock shortcode usage and remove injected payloads.

 Patch Information